othelovieira/othelovieira.github.io/_posts/2024-01-14-setting-up-mission-python-apple-silicon-edition.md

 **Field Notes**

-I recommend installing Python as per above and not via Homebrew, I have picked up issues with a blank screen when pygame is installed.
+I recommend installing Python as per above and not via Homebrew, I have picked up issues with pygame when installed via Homebrew.